 After you build your system, you will be required to test it on 3-5 users (this low number could be considered as a pilot study).

 - What application areas are you interested in?
 E.g., learning, therapeutic, social justice, games

 - What application methods are you interested in?
 E.g., Android, Unity, Affectiva, Empatica, Virtual Agents

 You will need to test your system on 3-5 users and analyze your results.
 You will therefore need to think about what you are testing and how you will test it.
 We will cover how to carry out user studies later in the semester.
 But please come and talk to me if you have questions about what variables/conditions you need to test your system on/with.

 You have a series of five milestones (see table below).

+These dates are subject to change.
 All assignments are due at 11:59pm on the due date.